 USDepin//USDfil

 USDfil is the native stablecoin of the USDepin protocol on Filecoin - it is described in this document.
-USDepin is a multichain protocol for stablecoins, backed by physical hardware assets and DeFi.
-Its mission is to enable stable, permissionless transactions supported by decentralized physical infrastructure (DePIN).
+The USDepin protocol is a multichain protocol for stablecoins, backed by physical hardware assets, DeFi yield, and perpetual derivatives.
+It is enabling stable, permissionless transactions backed by decentralized physical infrastructure (DePIN).

 Protocol Description